Tulasijoshua/coin_prediction_app/README.md

 - And use the sign up information to login to get access to the page.

-# Screenshot of the user interface
+# Screenshots of the user interface

 *Sign up page.*